What is Gorilla Trekking?

 Although it is possible to go on gorilla trekking in Uganda, Congo and Rwanda all year round.
 The dry months are the best.
 The best time for gorilla trekking is December to February and June to September.

-What to Pack/Wear on the Gorilla trekking tour?
+What to Pack/Wear on the Gorilla trek Africa Tour?

 Gorilla Permits and Passport: You will be required to show your gorilla permit and passport at park offices before beginning your trek